kelvin-kahuho/Photography-Portfolio/README.md

 2. Install the dependencies

-npm install
+pip install -r requirments.txt

-3. Set up the environmental variables:

-- Create a .env file in the root directory.
-- Define the following variables:
-        PORT - The port number on which the server will run (e.g., 3000).
-        DATABASE_URL - The connection URL for your database (e.g., MongoDB Atlas URL).

-4. Start the application:
+3. Start the application:

-npm start
+python app.py

-5. Open your browser and visit http://localhost:3000 (or the port you specified) to access the photography portfolio website.
+4. Open your browser and visit http://localhost:3000 (or the port you specified) to access the photography portfolio website.

-6. Project Structure

-The project's directory structure is organized as follows:

-- The public directory contains the static files, including CSS stylesheets, JavaScript files, and images used in the frontend.
-- The src directory contains the server-side code, including controllers, models, routes, and the main server file.
-- The .env file is used to store environment-specific configurations.
-- The package.json file holds the project's metadata and dependencies.

 # Contributing